AshishKumarUK/GamepadBatteryStatus/README.md

 ## About

-Displays the battery status and percentage of PS5 DualSense controller connected via bluetooth, with the ability to replace Playnite's system battery indicator for desktop PC users.
+Displays the battery status and percentage of PS5 DualSense controller connected via bluetooth or usb, with the ability to replace Playnite's system battery indicator for desktop PC users.